moll/vim-node/README.md

 - Use `gf` on `require("module/lib/utils")` and open files inside the module.
 - Automatically sets the filetype to JavaScript for files with Node's shebang (`#!`).
 - Use `[I` etc. to look for a keyword in required files (Sets Vim's `&include`).
+- Node.vim itself is tested with a thorough automated integration test suite!
+No cowboy coding here!

 Expect more to come soon and feel free to let me know what you're after!